3011adi/apple-website-clone/README.md

-# interior
+# apple website coppy

-1.html contains the main file
+ created the copy of the main website using html and css 🍎